South Africa national netball team: Commonwealth Games

 South Africa have competed at every netball tournament at the Commonwealth Games.
-They have never medalled in the Commonwealth Games.
+They have never medaled at the Commonwealth Games.
 Their highest finish in the event came in 1998 when they finished 4th, after losing the bronze medal match to England 56–54.
 Ahead of the 2022 Commonwealth Games, Netball South Africa awarded 24 players professional contracts for the first time.
 They included Khanyisa Chawane, Marlize de Bruin, Izette Griesel, Phumza Maweni, Bongiwe Msomi, Lenize Potgieter, Karla Pretorius, Lefebre Rademan, Nichole Taljaard, Shadine van der Merwe, Ine-Marí Venter and Zanele Vimbela.